Murder of Angie Housman: Disappearance and investigation

 Housman was last seen alive at around 4:00 p.m. on November 18, 1993, when she got off the school bus and set off for home.
 According to reports, a woman would usually watch the children as they left the bus and make sure they arrived home safely.
 However, on that day, the woman was not there.
 Although her parents' duplex was only half a block away, she never made it there.

 The St. Ann Police Department was notified of her disappearance on the same day at 7:10 p.m. and large scale search efforts began.
-When she could not be located after four days of searching, the Major Case Squad of Greater St. Louis was contacted.
+When she could not be located after four days of searching, the Major case squad of Greater St. Louis was contacted.
 In the following days, hundreds of volunteers helped police in the search.

 Her body was eventually located on November 27, nine days after her disappearance, at approximately 10:30 a.m., by a hunter in the Busch Wildlife Area in St. Charles County.
 When she was found, she was tied to a tree and her partially nude body was covered with snow.
 In addition, she was gagged with her own underwear and her eyes and mouth were taped shut with duct tape.

 The forensic examination revealed that she had died only a few hours before she was found.
 During the days she was missing, she had endured prolonged sexual assault.
 In addition, her body showed signs of physical abuse, dehydration, and starvation.
 Her ultimate cause of death, however, was determined to be hypothermia, due to being exposed to low temperatures for several hours.

-Although ultimately unrelated, the disappearance 10-year-old girl, Cassidy Senter, the following month caused great concern in the community.
+Although ultimately unrelated, the disappearance of a 10-year-old girl, Cassidy Senter, the following month caused great concern in the community.
 Schools in the St. Louis area would for instance institute buddy systems to make sure children would not walk alone.
-Police was able to recover a fingerprint from the duct tape, that was used to constrain her.
+Police were able to recover a fingerprint from the duct tape that was used to restrain her.
 They also investigated thousands of tips from the public.
 However, none of the investigative leads were successful and the case remained unsolved for more than 25 years.